 My Role

-Designed the notification taxonomy: which Jira events matter enough to push a notification, what the message should contain, and who should receive it
+Designed the notification taxonomy: which Jira events are worth an interruption, what each message should contain, and who receives it

-Defined the weekly summary format for Monday PM review: open tasks by assignee, tasks completed since last week, and any blocked items
+Defined the weekly summary format for Monday PM review: open tasks by assignee, completed since last week, and blocked items

 Python script running inside a GitHub Actions workflow on a 3-minute cron schedule.
 The script imports Telethon for Telegram access and makes direct HTTP requests to the Jira REST API.
 No server, no database, no infrastructure beyond the GitHub repository itself.